Saturday, August 26, 2006

 This morning, I took the very last marble out of the container.
 I figure if I make it until next Saturday then I have been given a little extra time.
 And the one thing we can all use is a little more time."

 "It was nice to meet you Tom, I hope you spend more time with your family, and I hope to meet you again here on the band.
 75 year Old Man, this is K9NZQ, clear and going QRT, good morning!"

 You could have heard a pin drop on the band when this fellow signed off.
 I guess he gave us all a lot to think about.
 I had planned to work on the antenna that morning, and then I was going to meet up with a few hams to work on the next club newsletter.
 Instead, I went upstairs and woke my wife up with a kiss.
 "C'mon honey, I'm taking you and the kids to breakfast."

 "What brought this on?" she asked with a smile.
 "Oh, nothing special, it's just been a long time since we spent a Saturday together with the kids.
 Hey, can we stop at a toy store while we're out?
 I need to buy some marbles."

 And so what could any of this mean to me?
 Well, at this point in my life I'm figuring I've got about the same number of marbles left... even though I am certain my children think I have lost 'em completely.
 And maybe I have.
 My marbles that is.

 But anyway, I guess I was just thinking about it and wondering if there was any way I could begin dispersing those marbles just a little more equally...
 I mean, amongst those other things that I hold most precious and dear.
 I think Clay will understand.

-In fact, I also wonder, in my most delusional mind of minds, if I may have just taken a stumble into HIS for a brief second...
+I also wonder, in my most delusional mind of minds, if I may have just taken a stumble into HIS for a brief sec...